 Green Lipped Mussels

 Green lipped mussels are naturally rich in fatty acids.
 In fact, there are 90 different fatty acids in green lipped mussels!
 But the most abundant is ETA, and a fair bit of EPA.
 These are two important fatty acids that reduce inflammation.
 Plus they’ve got a healthy dose of DHA for brain health.
-And it’s got tons of astaxanthin, a powerful antioxidant.
+And it’s got astaxanthin, a powerful antioxidant.

-As I explained earlier, EPA and DHA are the omega-3s you get in fish and marine oils.
+As explained earlier, EPA and DHA are the omega-3s you get in fish and marine oils.
 Unlike fish oils, growing and harvesting green lipped mussels is ocean-friendly.
 They’re a sustainable source of fatty acids.

 This plant oil is extracted from hemp seeds.
 The nice thing about hempseed oil is that it contains minerals (and vitamins) and it doesn’t contain phytic acid like many other plants.
 (Phytic acid can block the absorption of the minerals zinc, iron and copper.)
 It contains a good ratio of 4:1 omega-6 to omega-3 fatty acids.
 It helps control inflammation.
 You’ll need to partner hempseed oil with a sustainable sea source like green lipped mussels for their DHA and EPA.